racket/rhombus/design/keyword-rest/keyword-rest.md

 Or should they create slices that implement aliasing?
 If so how do the slices behave on mutation of each data structure, in both directions?

-What to do about the conflict with using `&` to append strings?
-Move the coercing-string-append operator out of the way to `+&` like option A?
-Or change the rest marker to `+&` like option B, or something else entirely?